 For some systems you can obtain Dell operating system images through Dell Hosted image

-Note: not all systems and service tags will have an image available.
+Note: not all systems and service tags will have an image available for download.

-Note: Even though the Dell Hosted Images have USB3, they may not include the IRST driver at this time. ( some may know this at the F6 driver ).
-You'll need to install the IRST driver manually during the Windows install process.
+Note: Even though Dell Hosted Images have USB3 drivers slip streamed in, they may not include the IRST driver at this time. ( some may know this at the F6 driver ).
+As a result you may need to install the IRST driver manually during the Windows install process.

 Dell is currently working to add the IRST driver to the Dell Hosted Images.
 No ETA on when this will happen at this time.